ptomaszek/dummy-form-filler/README.md

 Dummy Form Filler for Firefox and Chrome
 ----------------------------------------

+Source code exists in two flavours due to browser-specific `manifest.json`, see branches:
+- `platform/firefox`
+- `platform/chrome` (same as `master`)

 **Simple extension that populates HTML forms with dummy data.
 Useful for web developers and testers.**

 Get it for: